-- Satisfy existing needs and wants of the customers
+- It satisfies existing needs and wants of the customers

-- Able to stimulate new wants from the consumers
+- It is able to stimulate new wants from the consumers

-- Design – performance, reliability, quality etc. should all be consistent with the product’s brand image
+- Its design – performance, reliability, quality etc. should all be consistent with the product’s brand image

 - It is distinctive from its competitors and stands out

-- Not too expensive to produce, and the price will be able to cover the costs
+- It is not too expensive to produce, and the price will be able to cover the costs

 New Product Development: development of a new product by a business.
 The process: